fate-srd/fate-srd-content/docs/markdown/gods-and-monsters-SRD.md

 This boon stunt is weaker than a stunt, but as your god grows in power, you will receive more powerful boon stunts.

-Boons and power points are described in more detail in the next chapter, <span>Godly Power</span>.
+Boons and power points are described in more detail in the next chapter, Godly Power.

 ### Geasa

 Each god also has a weakness called a geas.
 This is something they struggle with, a restriction or weakness antithetical to their nature that worsens as they grow in power.
 For now, choose one:

 - Your god takes a -1 penalty when doing something that their nature resists.
 The circumstances for this penalty are often broader than a stunt, covering all actions done with a certain intent regardless of approach or action.
 For example, a god of war might take a penalty to peaceful negotiation, or a sun god might take a penalty to concealing their presence.
 - Your god is entirely barred from a certain course of action unless there is an aspect in the scene that allows them to do it.
 For example, trickster god might be unable to attack until they have created an advantage on their target, or a god of destruction might be unable to do anything creative until they have created a situation aspect that reflects how the god has ruined of their surroundings.

-As with boons, we’ll talk more about geasa in the next chapter, <span>Godly Power</span>.
+As with boons, we’ll talk more about geasa in the next chapter, Godly Power.

 ### Also, You’re Immortal